 a Success on the Line

-FASTRACK — MTA New York City Transit's aggressive maintenance program — came to the line for the second of two consecutive weeks of overnight work between Greenwich Village in Manhattan and Downtown Brooklyn.
-Service was suspended between W 4 St and Jay St-MetroTech from 10 PM (11:30 PM Monday night) to 5 AM each night. trains were rerouted via the line and free shuttle buses and the and trains provided alternate service.
+FASTRACK — MTA New York City Transit's aggressive maintenance program — returned to the in Manhattan between 207 St and 168 St for the second of two weeks of overnight work. service operated between Lefferts Blvd/Far Rockaway and 168 St. trains and Special M4 and free shuttle buses provided alternate service.

-NYC Transit workers took advantage of the train-free access to perform a range of cleaning and maintenance tasks of station and tunnel infrastructure, signal equipment, and track and third rail components.
+NYC Transit workers took advantage of seven hours of train-free access each night from 10 PM to 5 AM to perform a range of cleaning and maintenance tasks of station and tunnel infrastructure, signal equipment, and track and third rail components.

-Highlights of the work completed during the second week of the Line FASTRACK:
+Highlights of the work completed during the second week of the FASTRACK :

 The FASTRACK program, which began in 2012, shuts down segments of a subway line for several hours over consecutive nights, allowing employees to perform a number of critical repair, cleaning, and maintenance jobs.
 This approach has proven successful in that, under normal conditions in our 24/7 system, the scope and amount of important work completed would be impossible to accomplish with customers and trains moving through work areas.
 Tasks completed during FASTRACK have had a positive impact on train service with a reduction in train delays and a decrease in the number of track fires, while realizing cost efficiencies and a lower accident rate for employees.